 Email coaching and support is a way for me to provide you with 24 hours 5 days a week guidance and advice between phone sessions.

-You can ask me questions, send me correspondences between the two of you or drafts of texts or emails responses that you think need my input and advice, progress updates for feedback on where things are and if you need to change approach/do things differently.
+- Ask me questions and feedback on where things are and if you need to change approach/do things differently.

 How email support works: